mealie-recipes/mealie/docs/docs/documentation/getting-started/features.md

 ### Planner Rules

 The meal planner has the concept of plan rules.
 These offer a flexible way to use your organizers to customize how a random recipe is inserted into your meal plan.
 You can set rules to restrict the pool of recipes based on the Tags and/or Categories of a recipe.
-Additionally, since meal plans have a Breakfast, Lunch, Dinner, and Snack labels you can specifically set a rule to be active for a **specific meal type** or even a **specific day of the week.**
+Additionally, since meal plans have a Breakfast, Lunch, Dinner, and Snack labels, you can specifically set a rule to be active for a **specific meal type** or even a **specific day of the week.**

 [Planner Settings Demo](https://demo.mealie.io/group/mealplan/settings){ .md-button .md-button--primary }

 ## Shopping Lists

 The shopping lists feature is a great way to keep track of what you need to buy for your next meal.
-You can add items directly to the shopping list, or link a recipe and all of it's ingredients to track meals during the week.
+You can add items directly to the shopping list or link a recipe and all of it's ingredients to track meals during the week.

 !!! warning
-    At this time there isn't a tight integration between meal-plans and shopping lists, however it's something we have planned for the future.
+    At this time there isn't a tight integration between meal-plans and shopping lists; however, it's something we have planned for the future.

 [Shopping List Demo](https://demo.mealie.io/shopping-lists){ .md-button .md-button--primary }